jadd22/leetcode-patterns/patterns/sliding_window/README.md

     return max_sum
 ```

-### 2. Smallest Subarray with Sum Greater than or Equal to S
+### 2. Dynamic Size Window: Smallest Subarray with Sum Greater than or Equal to S

 **Problem:** Find the length of the smallest contiguous subarray whose sum is greater than or equal to S.